Introduction to Commodities Stock Market

 Why there is a need for the exchange-traded commodity derivatives market?

-- With Exchange based platform the reach becomes wider which off-course leads to greater participation.
+- With an Exchange-based platform, the reach becomes wider which off-course leads to greater participation.

 - Also for the small participants like wholesaler doesn’t have to depend upon the local demand and supply chain as through exchange he gets a large no of participants associated with demand and supply function.